 If the answer to all of these questions is yes, then a report may be required and the organisation should review the rules if needed.
 They should set up a process for capturing the required information on a regular basis in order to determine on each occasion if a quarter return is required.

-This article first appeared in Global Payroll Association in August 2019.
+This article first appeared in Global Payroll Association.